-Laurent Beaudoin will retire at the close of the Meeting, after serving on the Board of Directors since 1975, and will not seek re-election as a director.
-Information relating to Laurent Beaudoin therefore does not appear below along with the information regarding the 14 proposed nominees for election as directors of the Corporation.
-Because Laurent Beaudoin will act as director up to the Meeting, information concerning him appears in the other sections of this Circular that pertain to the directors.
+J. R. André Bombardier and Jean-Louis Fontaine will retire at the close of the Meeting, after both serving on the Board of Directors since 1975, and will not seek re-election as directors.
+Carlos E. Represas will also retire at the close of the Meeting, after serving on the Board of Directors since 2004, and will not seek re-election as a director.
+Information relating to Messrs.
+Bombardier, Fontaine and Represas therefore does not appear below along with the information regarding the 14 proposed nominees for election as directors of the Corporation.
+Because Messrs.
+Bombardier, Fontaine and Represas will act as directors up to the Meeting, information concerning them appears in the other sections of this Circular that pertain to the directors.
+The current Board of Directors proposes that Charles Bombardier, Diane Fontaine and Anthony R. Graham be elected as new directors of the Corporation for the ensuing year.

-Except where authority to vote on the election of directors is withheld, the persons named in the accompanying proxy form or voting instruction form, as the case may be, will vote for the election of the 14 nominees whose names are hereinafter set forth, all of whom are currently directors of Bombardier.
+Except where authority to vote on the election of directors is withheld, the persons named in the accompanying proxy form or voting instruction form, as the case may be, will vote for the election of the 14 nominees whose names are hereinafter set forth, 11 of whom are currently directors of Bombardier.